-It’s been quite a while since I’ve updated my blog.
-I don’t get a lot of response so it comes late on any list of to-dos.
 It’s been a busy Spring with several competitions and a trip to Apalachicola, all dedicated to painting and selling as much as I can.
-I’m doing much less ad work and more painting —which is what I want but like much in my life I tend to back into things and this is no exception.
-I’ve had very little success in winning anything but I have sold quite a bit of work—weather it ads up to much money and replaces my graphic design work is questionable.
-I work hard at painting and little by little progress and improve —I hope.
-Like any skill of merit, it takes practice, practice and more practice.
+I’m doing much less ad work and more painting —which is what I want but, like much in my life, I tend to back into things and this is no exception.
+I’ve had very little success in winning anything but I have sold quite a bit of work—whether it ads up to much money and replaces my graphic design work is questionable.
+I work hard at painting and little by little progress and improvement.
+Like any skill of merit, it takes practice, practice, and more practice.
 With painting it never ends—the more you know, the less you know.

 Going back a few months is hard for me.
 The older I get the more I tend to file away my past into volumes in my dimly lit brain.

 I’ll start with more work from Mabry Farm.
-This Spring I found out the original farmhouse and the acreage around it has been sold to a developer.
+This Spring I found out the original farmhouse and the acreage around it have been sold to a developer.
 They have not done any clearing yet but plans include the demolition of the 1914 farmhouse that I am so fond of.
 Consequently, I’ve been instilled with the idea of getting the word out with the thought that someone may come to rescue!
-We’ll see…in the meantime I continue to paint it.
+We’ll see, in the meantime, I continue to paint it.

 Lately, I’ve spent a lot of time painting views of the beehive or apiary —as it’s called.
 My wife recently needed local honey for her ailments and I was amazed at the wonderful taste of local honey that I naturally acquired from the only source I know.
 I now wonder why I have not spent more time painting this rather interesting collection of boxes out in the light.
 I’m making up for it.